Shilpa Shetty: Richard Gere kissing incident

 On 15 April 2007, the American actor Richard Gere hugged and kissed Shetty repeatedly on the cheek during an AIDS-awareness event.
 In response, a number of protesters, including members of the Hindu nationalist political party Shiv Sena, beat burning the effigies of Gere with sticks.
 The protests occurred in a variety of cities, including Varanasi, Bhopal, Kanpur, Indore, Delhi and Mumbai.
 Others set fire to glamour shots of Shetty.
 Some groups demanded an apology from her and threatened to ban her movies in the state.
 Shiv Sena leaders denied involvement in the protests, but Shiv Sena member of Parliament Sanjay Raut observed that the protests are "just a manifestation of the anger of the general public" and that there was "nothing wrong with expressing contempt at such an act".

 Shetty responded to these protests by saying, "I understand this (kissing) is his (Gere's) culture, not ours.
 But this was not a big thing or so obscene for people to overreact in such a manner.
 I struggle to understand these people's sentiments, but mainly I do not want a foreigner to take bad memories from here."
 On 26 April 2007, an Indian court in Rajasthan issued a warrant for Shetty and Gere's arrest.
 A two-judge bench of the Supreme Court headed by the Chief Justice of India subsequently dismissed the suit and suspended the arrest warrants.
 While the charge against Gere was dropped soon after the incident, the charge against Shetty was not formally dismissed until January 2022.
 Gere has since expressed regret for causing any offence and Shetty has said: "so much has been blown out of proportion".

+Other cases

+In August 2025, Mumbai police have filed a case against Shilpa Shetty and her husband Raj Kundra for reportedly stealing ₹60.4 crore from a businessman in a loan-cum-investment deal in their old company (now defunct), Best Deal TV Private Limited.

 Personal life

 Having worked with Akshay Kumar in Main Khiladi Tu Anari (1994), Shetty began dating him on the set of Insaaf (1997), the latter having just broken up with actress Raveena Tandon.
 Shetty spoke openly about her relationship with Kumar.
 The Indian media speculated that she had got engaged, and reported that Kumar wanted Shetty to quit films and settle down.
 Shetty had stated, however, that she had no plans to marry.
-The couple broke up in 2000 whilst filming Dhadkan.
+The couple broke up in 2000 while filming Dhadkan.

 In February 2009, Shetty got engaged to Raj Kundra, with whom she was co-owner of the Indian Premier League (IPL) cricket team Rajasthan Royals.
 The two married on 22 November 2009.
 Shetty gave birth to a son on 21 May 2012.
 The couple had a second child, a girl, on 15 February 2020 via surrogacy.